nhcarrigan/Scientific-Computin-with-Python/README.md

 These are my project files for the FreeCodeCamp Scientific Computing with Python curriculum.
 Live versions are available on repl.it - feel free to contact me for a link.

+## Live Version

+This page is currently not deployed.

 ## Feedback, Bugs, and Contributions

 If you have feedback or a bug report, you can create a GitHub issue or [contact me directly](https://contact.nhcarrigan.com).